 The draft policy put a great store by research and yet more research into ethnic minority housing needs yet appeared to resort to using myths and misconceptions as arguments to invalidate ethnic minority-led housing associations in favour of its “flexible” approach.

-In its three-year life, the Housing Equality Action Unit has:
+In its three-year life, the Housing Equality Action Unit:

 Because of the Housing Equality Action Unit, Scottish ethnic minority communities are actively demanding their say in how housing resources – financed by multiracial taxes – are handled by housing providers and Scottish Homes, whether through the setting up of housing associations or by sitting on mainstream Housing Association committees.

-The Housing Equality Action Unit’s contribution to actively raising the profile of and tackling the acute housing needs of people from ethnic minorities living in Scotland has in no way been a small one.
-Which gives Positive Action in Housing strong roots to grow from…
+The Housing Equality Action Unit’s contribution to actively raising the profile of and tackling the acute housing needs of people from ethnic minorities living in Scotland has in no way been a small one and provided the foundation upon which Positive Action in Housing was built.

 On Monday June 23rd, 1995, the Lord Provost of Glasgow City Council hosted a civic reception to formally launch Positive Action in Housing Limited – the Scottish Ethnic Minorities Housing Agency.